TehGM/tehgm.github.io/content/blog/other/x4-foundations-recommended-mods.md

 Now with DLCs all explained, let's finally get to the mods.
 I'll start with the mods I personally consider essential.
 You're free to decide if you need any of these or not - they're essential to ME.

 ### Variety and Rebalance Overhaul
 If there's a mod that I can't imagine playing without, it's VRO.
 The simplest way to explain what it does is already in the name, but this mod really does... a lot.
 All ships got rebalanced, all weapons and missiles got replaced, adds some new ships to fulfill role gaps, and increases speed limit as it's created with [NoSuperHighway mod](#nosuperhighway) in mind.
-It also makes the game harder, as a small fighter now stands a little chance against corvette, yet alone a capital ship - but honestly, that's how it should be in the first place.
+It also makes the game harder, as a small fighter now stands little chance against corvette, yet alone a capital ship - but honestly, that's how it should be in the first place.
 That said, obvious balance change warning here.

 This mod has 2 quirks to be aware of: it requires DLCs, and it is not compatible with vanilla saves.
 You need to start a fresh game if you install it - but it's worth it if you ask me.